sunnykrGupta/sunnykrGupta.github.io/content/articles/geopy.md

 Author: Sunny Kr Gupta

-# A Practical Guide to Geopy

 During my final major academic project, i was working with [Twitter](http://twitter.com) data (ie. tweets).
 I did some research and found out approximately only 1% of all Tweets published on Twitter are geolocated (ie. have location information).
 This is a very small portion of the Tweets, and i needed almost every tweets location to segregate data country-wise.
   - How to resolve a string location to determine country ("Banagher", "Ipoh" etc )
   - How to resolve a Coordinate into country. ('4.581' - '101.082' etc)